 Effective training takes time, repetition, and detailed individuality.
 A training program that offers customization enables your sales team to achieve milestones while continuing to successfully sell.

 Reinforcement is key to helping salespeople retain what they’ve learned.
-Without systematic, continual learning and reinforcement, about 50% of learned content is left behind after just five weeks—after 90 days, 84% of what was initially learned is lost.
+Without systematic, continual learning and reinforcement, sales reps forget 70% of information within one week of training, and 87% within one month.

 Providing learning opportunities that meet your sales team where they are, physically and mentally, is the best way to get their attention and make learning fun and interactive.

 - On-demand – your sales team is always on the go.
 Training materials should be agile, available via streaming or download to mobile devices for use when the time is right.

 - Live – online lectures and virtual conferences provide a forum where everyone can participate without being in the same physical location.